samereberlin/LibroJS/README.md

 </body>
 ```

-And _WebApp.deleteModal('modalId')_ API can be used to remove modals (useful to release memory resources).
+And _WebApp.deleteModal('modalId')_ function API can be used to remove modals (useful to release memory resources).

 ## Ghost hash support: